apptainer/singularity-userdocs/definition_files.rst

 bootstrap agent will pull docker layers from `Docker Hub
 <https://hub.docker.com/>`_ as a base OS to start your image.

+Starting with Singularity 3.2, the ``Bootstrap`` keyword needs to be the first entry in the header section.
+This breaks compatibility with older versions that allow the parameters of the header to appear in any order.

 Depending on the value assigned to ``Bootstrap``, other keywords may also be valid in the header.
 For example, when using the ``library`` bootstrap agent, the ``From`` keyword becomes valid.
 Observe the following example for building a